Comprehensive and Progressive Agreement for Trans-Pacific Partnership: Uruguay

 Uruguay filed its application to join the CPTPP trade pact on 1 December 2022.
 Uruguay's application received backlash from Argentina, Brazil, and Paraguay, of which make up the Mercosur trade bloc, particularly following President Lacelle Pou opening negotiations for a free trade agreement with China and signalling his willingness to cut deals with other countries.
 Paraguay's Foreign Minister Julio Arriola responded by stating that "Mercosur member states should negotiate as a bloc and via consensus and we continue in that line,” citing the organization's founding treaties.
 In 2024 Uruguay joined the Patent Cooperation Treaty (PCT) which adherence to was cited as being an essential requirement to join the CPTPP.
 On 1 March 2025 former foreign minister Omar Paganini stated he believes that Uruguay is poised to enter the pact with nine countries having said yes to membership and none opposed, however incumbent foreign minister Mario Lubetkin was less confident saying that Uruguay was far from reaching a deal.
+Uruguay was formally invited to join amid the 9th CPTPP Commission meeting held in Melbourne, Australia.